nmwsharp/potpourri3d/README.md

 - `read_mesh(filename)` Reads a mesh from file.
 Returns numpy matrices `V, F`, a Nx3 real numpy array of vertices and a Mx3 integer numpy array of 0-based face indices (or Mx4 for a quad mesh, etc).
   - `filename` the path to read the file from.
 Currently supports the same file types as [geometry-central](http://geometry-central.net/surface/utilities/io/#supported-file-types).
 The file type is inferred automatically from the path extension.

-- `write_mesh(V, F, filename)` Write a mesh from file.
-Returns numpy matrices `V, F`, a Vx3 real array of vertices and a Fx3 integer array of 0-based face indices (or Fx4 for a quad mesh, etc).
+- `write_mesh(V, F, filename)` Write a mesh to file.
   - `V` a Nx3 real numpy array of vertices
   - `F` a Mx3 integer numpy array of faces, with 0-based vertex indices  (or Mx4 for a quad mesh, etc).
   - `filename` the path to write the file to.
 Currently supports the same file types as [geometry-central](http://geometry-central.net/surface/utilities/io/#supported-file-types).
+The file type is inferred automatically from the path extension.

+- `read_point_cloud(filename)` Reads a point cloud from file.
+Returns numpy matrix `V`, a Nx3 real numpy array of vertices.
+Really, this just reads a mesh file and ignores the face entries.
+  - `filename` the path to read the file from.
+Currently supports the same file types as [geometry-central](http://geometry-central.net/surface/utilities/io/#supported-file-types)'s mesh reader.
+The file type is inferred automatically from the path extension.

+- `write_point_cloud(V, filename)` Write a mesh to file.
+Really, this just writes a mesh file with no face entries.
+  - `V` a Nx3 real numpy array of vertices
+  - `filename` the path to write the file to.
+Currently supports the same file types as [geometry-central](http://geometry-central.net/surface/utilities/io/#supported-file-types)'s mesh writer.
 The file type is inferred automatically from the path extension.

 ### Mesh basic utilities